-BIOI -4 HUMAN ANATOMY 4.0 UNITS Transferable to CSU/UC
+BIOL-4 HUMAN ANATOMY 4.0 UNITS

 An introduction to the gross, microscopic and organizational structure of the human body.
 Emphasizes the interrelationship between structure and function of cells, tissues, organs, and systems.
 The course is primarily intended for nursing, allied health, kinesiology, and other health related majors.